+So you are in charge of migrating your SharePoint 2010 to SharePoint 2013.
+Although it might be very tempting to take the entire SharePoint 2010 database and just bring it over to the new server and call it 2013, there is more to it.
+Along with many new features SharePoint 2013 presents for you to reorganize your architecture, one that isn’t used that often is the Content Organizer.
 The idea in SharePoint is largely to evolve with the way we work with our documents.
 The problem with file shares is that your document can only be at one physical place, under one folder structure.
 SharePoint allows you to “tag” documents with work, we call metadata in the geek world.
 I previously wrote a short article on site columns and content types if you want to refresh your memory a bit Site Columns and Content Types explained.

 Migrating from SharePoint 2010In previous versions of SharePoint, you didn’t have any similar feature.
 What we would do is simply use different document libraries in different sites and hope our users would always know where to put the document.
 This time, we will need to take the time to design an information architecture to know exactly what content is going to live where.
 Sébastien Leduc wrote a very good article on real life SharePoint migration, also includes the documents to get you started.

 - SharePoint migration or restructuration

 - Helping End Users on the field upload documents like timesheets, checklists, etc

 - Providing a way for partners and clients to upload documents in a single location like quotes for example

 - Human Resources to have a single entry point for different types of requests